abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Functions from the singleton set](../02_category/elements_singleton_functions.svg)

-It's easy to see that there would be exactly one function for each element of the set i.e. that each element of any set $X$ is isomorphic to a function $$1 \to X$$.
+It's easy to see that there would be exactly one function for each element of the set i.e. that each element of any set $X$ is isomorphic to a function $$1 \to X$$ (where $$1 means the singleton set).

 So, we can say that what we call "elements" of a set are the functions from the singleton set to it.